Mersey Care is committed to delivering Perfect Care

-We have a number of work streams to embed our culture across our expanding services.
-Our development of a respect and civility agenda has been shortlisted for several national awards.
+One very active area supported development of a respect and civility agenda.
+This has been shortlisted for several national awards.
 You can watch a short film about the issues we looked at.
 The group was formed from a diverse range of colleagues with broad experience across our services and sites created a practical tool to aid some of the most delicate staffing conversations.
 This is a two sided wheel device, offering alternative approaches to dealing with difficult conversations in the workplace.

 We tell the story of what happened in one NHS trust, Mersey Care.
 We look at how being a rules based organisation meant there was a lack of awareness of the psychological harm of some HR processes.

 In the third module we hear that a Just and Learning Culture must have the full commitment of the Board of Directors, and senior leaders and influencers answer your questions.

 In Module 4, our staff role play a real life upsetting situation – can you help them?

 Respect and Civility has never been more important; being polite, courteous and respectful, and treating everyone with dignity and respect and according to their individual needs should be the standard but with the internal and external pressures sometimes this can be lost.

 The training package highlights the importance of behaviours to equip staff with the necessary confidence and tools to speak up if they witness something they think is not right #IWillSpeakUp.
 The training gives examples of best practices, which will hopefully reinforce areas staff are already doing well in.